HL7/cql-ig/input/pages/using-cql.md

 **Conformance Requirement 2.9 (Value Set Expansion):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-9)
 {: #conformance-requirement-2-9}

-1. Valueset membership testing **SHOULD** use the terminology membership operation in CQL (`in(ValueSet)`), as opposed to requiring computation on the lists of codes in a value set.
+1. Value set membership testing **SHOULD** use the terminology membership operation in CQL (`in(ValueSet)`), as opposed to requiring computation on the lists of codes in a value set.
 Please reference  http://cql.hl7.org/02-authorsguide.html#terminology-operators for more information.

 For example, rather than combining multiple value sets using a `union`, separate membership tests in each value set **SHOULD** be used.
 For more information, see the [Value Set Expansion](http://hl7.org/fhir/valueset.html#expansion) topic in the base FHIR specification.